Simulating Classroom Education with LLM-Empowered Agents: Quizzes, CoI survey, and Quality Test

-In this appendix section, we present detailed designs of the surveys and quizzes in our experiments.
+In this appendix section, we present detailed designs of the quizzes, surveys, and quality tests in our experiments.

+\textbf{Quizzes.} Quizzes are used in the TAGI course as a tool to measure learning outcomes.
+For each chapter, the quiz assesses students' understanding of the course concepts.
+The quiz questions are multiple-choice, but the number of correct answers is not disclosed to the students.
+To score points, students must select all the correct answers.
+It is important to note that the quizzes are more difficult than the quality test, and only TAGI includes quizzes, whereas both courses include the quality test.
+In Table~\ref{tab:quiz_example}, we present three sample questions from the quiz in TAGI's first lecture as examples.

-Table~\ref{tab:detailed_survey} illustrates how the surveys were structured to evaluate three crucial dimensions of the learning experience: cognitive presence, teaching presence, and social presence.
-Each dimension includes rating guidelines to ensure consistent and reliable feedback from diverse users.
+\textbf{CoI Survey.} Table~\ref{tab:detailed_survey} illustrates how the surveys in the ablation systems were structured to evaluate three crucial dimensions of the learning experience: cognitive presence, teaching presence, and social presence.
+Each dimension includes a detailed rating guidelines to ensure consistent and reliable feedback from diverse users.

-The quizzes, administered after participants engaged with the simulated classrooms, were designed to measure the depth of their learning.
-The TAGI quiz evaluates understanding of artificial intelligence concepts, focusing on symbolic intelligence, pre-trained language models, and emergent phenomena (Table \ref{tab:tagi_quiz}).
-Similarly, the HSU quiz assesses broader educational strategies and personal development, covering topics such as internal motivation, academic stress management, and time management (Table \ref{tab:hsu_quiz}).
-All questions were meticulously crafted and verified by subject matter experts to align closely with course materials.
+\textbf{Quality tests.} The quality tests, administered after participants engaged with the simulated classrooms in the ablation systems, were designed to exclude low quality data from those who didn't participate in the course.
+Therefore, as shown in Table~\ref{tab:tagi_quiz} and Table~\ref{tab:hsu_quiz}, the tests include basic concepts in the course, and are much easier than quizzes.
+All questions were meticulously crafted and verified by subject matter experts.

-Both quizzes feature multiple-choice questions, some with multiple correct answers, to comprehensively test whether the participants are actively engaged in the experiment.
+Questions are multiple-choice, some with multiple correct answers, testing whether the participants are actively engaged in the experiment.